The Kern Scholars Initiative awards scholarships to evangelical men and women committed to lifelong service in pastoral ministry.

 - 3.25 GPA from an accredited undergraduate institution and maintenance of a minimum of 3.25 GPA in seminary

-- Attend Bethel Seminary St. Paul as full-time residential MDiv students and plan to graduate in four years
+- Attend Bethel Seminary St. Paul as a full-time, residential M.Div. student and plan to graduate in 4 years

 Why be a Kern Scholar?

 Besides the financial benefits, you'll receive additional services and support to ensure your Bethel experience prepares you well for your pastoral call.